zhang-mickey/PETs/README.md

 ### Random walk
 peer to peer communication
 random selection of next node
 the destination replies are relayed through the same nodes in reverse order.
+Lower p=more walking
+Higher p=risk of de-anonymization
+formula for the expected length of the walk: 1/p

+### unlinkability versus unobservability
+The protocols so far achieve sender unlinkability, but not sender unobservability.
+Dummy traffic can be added to achieve also unobservability.
 ### DCnet

 #### Dining cryptographers(DC) problem

 ### Attacks on machine learning